JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/1988-01-04-resourcenaming.md

 - easy lookup of any resource (autocomplete)
 - logical, predictable names
 - clean ordering of resources
-- no naming conflicts
+- strongly typed resources

+This blogpost will explain the mechanism and all its advantages.
 The cheat sheet below provides everything as an easy reference:

 <center><a href="{{ site.blogbaseurl }}img/blog/resourcenaming/resourcenaming_cheatsheet.jpg"><img src="{{ site.blogbaseurl }}img/blog/resourcenaming/resourcenaming_cheatsheet.jpg" alt="Resource naming cheat sheet"></a></center>